Genocs/genocs-library-docs/content/en/library/security/index.md

 ## Options

-`enabled` - determines whether Vault integration is going to be available.
+`enabled` - It determines whether Vault integration is going to be available.

-`url` - URL of the Vault service.
+`url` - The URL of the Vault service.

-`authType` - authentication type, possible values: token, userpass.
+`authType` - The authentication type, possible values: token, userpass.

-`token` - a secret token used to authenticate to Vault, used when authType = token.
+`token` - The secret token used to authenticate to Vault, used when authType = token.

-`username` - name of the user used to authenticate to Vault, used when authType = userpass.
+`username` - The name of the user used to authenticate to Vault, used when authType = userpass.

-`password` - password of the user used to authenticate to Vault, used when authType = userpass.
+`password` - The password of the user used to authenticate to Vault, used when authType = userpass.

 `kv` - KV storage used for loading JSON settings during application startup.